MAOmao000/LeelaGUI/README.md

   "maxTimeAnalysis":3600         # Maximum KataGo search time (seconds) at analyze (default:3600) }
 ```
-The second and subsequent lines are optional.
-- If omitted, the default values are as follows.
-	+ "rules":"japanese"
-	+ "whiteHandicapBonus":(Not specified)
-	+ "analysisPVLen":15
-	+ "reportDuringSearchEvery":2.0
-	+ "wideRootNoise":(Not specified)
-	+ "maxVisitsAnalysis":1000000
-	+ "maxTimeAnalysis":3600

 ## Build from source code with cmake
 wxWidgets-3.2 or later requires cmake 3.24 or later.